Smoked Dates with Bacon and Parmigiano-Reggiano Cheese Recipe

-- Check to make sure there are not parts of the pit left.
+Check to make sure there are no parts of the pit left.

 You want to hot smoke when you want to melt the cheese.
 To further cook the ingredients you stuffed with, and/or have wrapped the dates with uncooked bacon, or other uncooked meats.
 If using pancetta, you may want to hot smoke to reduce some fat.

-- Preheat smoke generator, and cabinet to 250°F.
+Preheat the smoke generator, and cabinet to 250°F.

-- Bake in a preheat 450 °F oven until the bacon is golden and crisp (monitor closely to prevent bacon from burning).
+Bake in a preheated 450°F oven until the bacon is golden and crisp (monitor closely to prevent the bacon from burning).

 The following directions are for cold smoking plain dates ahead of time.
 Place in a sealable bag, refrigerate and they will last indefinitely.
 This technique can also be applied to stuffed dates.

-- Since the dates are only going to be smoked 20 minutes (40 minutes maximum) you will not have to use the cold smoke setup; if you don’t want to.
+Since the dates are only going to be smoked for 20 minutes (40 minutes maximum) you will not have to use the cold smoke setup; if you don’t want to.

-- Open dates and place open end down on the wire racks, leaving at least 1/2 inch between them.
+Open dates and place the open end down on the wire racks, leaving at least ½ inch between them.
 If using smaller dates, use the jerky racks.

-- Remove dates from smoker, allow to cool, then store in a sealable plastic bag and refrigerate for later use.
+Remove dates from the smoker, allow to cool, then store in a sealable plastic bag and refrigerate for later use.

-- Try different cheeses, such as cheddar, gouda, herbed fetta etc.
+Try different cheeses, such as cheddar, gouda, herbed feta etc.

-- Try using different nuts such as almond, walnuts, pecans, Brazilian nuts.
+Try using different nuts such as almonds, walnuts, pecans, and Brazilian nuts.

 Dates can be served warm or at room temperature.